Skip to main contentSkip to navigation

 • NFHS Standards: High school teams use official NFHS conversion factors

-• Custom Factors: Teams can configure organization-specific conversion rates
+• Custom Factors: Teams can configure team-specific conversion rates

 • Bidirectional Conversion: Support for all course combinations (SCY ↔ LCM ↔ SCM)